awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol-deprecated-policies.md

 ## AmazonEC2ContainerServiceRole<a name="security-iam-awsmanpol-AmazonEC2ContainerServiceRole"></a>

 **Important**
-The `AmazonEC2ContainerServiceAutoscaleRole` managed IAM policy is deprecated\.
-It has been replaced by the Amazon ECS service\-linked role\.
+The `AmazonEC2ContainerServiceAutoscaleRole` managed IAM policy is phased out\.
+It's now replaced by the Amazon ECS service\-linked role\.
 For more information, see [Service\-linked role for Amazon ECS](using-service-linked-roles.md)\.

 This policy grants administrative permissions that allow Elastic Load Balancing load balancers to register and deregister Amazon ECS container instances on your behalf\.